grspur/public/README.md

 # public
-Respoitory for data and code used at Redband Sports
+Repository for data and code used at Redband Sports